-Centre approves proposal to give relief to 50 lakh residents of 1797 unauthorised Delhi colonies
+Delhi: 50 lakh residents of 1797 unauthorised colonies to get ownership rights

 New Delhi, Oct 23: Months ahead of the Delhi Assembly polls, the Centre on Wednesday approved a proposal to grant ownership rights to the residents of nearly 1,800 unauthorised colonies in the national capital, in a decision that will benefit around 50 lakh people.